OctopusDeploy/blog/blog/2017-06/wildfly-https.md

 The script below saves the certificate and private key back on the target server as PEM files, merges them into a combined PKCS12 keystore, and then imports the PKCS12 keystore into a Java keystore.

 :::hint
-As part of our [Java RFC](https://octopus.com/blog/java-rfc), exposing this certificate as a Java keystore directly is a feature that we’re aiming to include directly within Octopus, but today we have a manual script that will extract the certificate details and import it into a Java keystore.
+As part of our [Java RFC](https://octopus.com/blog/java-rfc), exposing this certificate as a Java keystore directly is a feature that we’re aiming to include directly within Octopus, but today we have to use a manual script that will extract the certificate details and import it into a Java keystore.
 :::

 The end result of this script is a file called `c:\keystore.jks`, which is the Java keystore that we can reference from WildFly to enable HTTPS support.